nathanpotter17/emcc-wasm/README.md

 `"buildHTML": "emcc src/gol.cpp -o build/gol.html"`

 See gol.html for example.

+Note: It is recommended to pass optimization flags (O1-O3) and MINIFY_HTML=1 to reduce the size of the output.

+`"buildHTML": "emcc src/gol.cpp -o build/gol.html -O3 -s MINIFY_HTML=1"`

 ## Build JS - embeddable, access to modules via window. access to ccall.